310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Keito %}
 Well, I understand you’re in a complicated position… but Kanzaki is also acting as the leader of Akatsuki for now, and will be the one to decide on what Akatsuki should do during the qualifying rounds.

-If you don't mind, I'd like you to give him some advice as someone with experience, Nagumo.
+If you don’t mind, I’d like you to give him some advice as someone with experience, Nagumo.
 {% endbubble %}

 {% bubble Tetora %}